zwang695/alexa-skills-list/skills/B01GXRDNSE/README.md

 * *Alexa, tell Voice Remote to Press the Power button on my TV*

-Control all your home electronics over InfraRed through the Eddy Voice Remote skill for Amazon Echo.
+Control all your home electronics over InfraRed through the Eddy Voice Remote skill for Amazon Alexa.
 Say "What are my Activities?"
 To get a list of activities to perform or say "Watch TV" To perform the sequential  button presses defined on the companion website.
+Control Multiple Controllers by saying the Room name after the action, for instance say "Watch TV in Living Room" to call the activity of "Watch TV."
 <br>
 <br>
 Disclaimer: Eddy Voice Remote may not suitable for all ages.